Njan Gandharvan

 Njan Gandharvan is a 1991 Indian Malayalam-language romantic fantasy film written and directed by P. Padmarajan.
 It stars Nitish Bharadwaj and Suparna Anand in lead roles.
-The film is an esoteric fantasy about a girl and her passion for a Gandharva, who keeps appearing from a wooden statue that she found on a beach but is invisible to others.
+The film is an esoteric fantasy about a girl and her passion for a gandharva, who keeps appearing from a wooden statue that she found on a beach but is invisible to others.

 During the time of its release, it was a box office failure, with purists taking offense to the aesthetically shot intimate scenes.
 Later, the film has developed a cult following for various reasons, ranging from its aesthetics to its storytelling.

-The challenges faced during the production of the movie and director Padmarajan's untimely death just after the release contributed heavily to the 'Gandharva curse', a superstition that films made about Gandharvas brings bad luck to the ones involved.
+The challenges faced during the production of the movie and director Padmarajan's untimely death just after the release contributed heavily to the 'gandharva curse', a superstition that films made about gandharvas brings bad luck to the ones involved.

 Plot

 On a study tour, Bhama, a final-year degree student, finds a wooden sculpture on the beach.
 She finds it beautiful and decides to keep it.
 The same night in her hotel room, when all her friends have gone for dinner, Bhama takes it out and keeps it on her bed.
 The sculpture magically turns into a young man, who passionately kisses Bhama.
 Bhama is attracted to him, but he vanishes.
 At her study leave, while preparing for examinations, Bhama again feels his presence.
 She moves towards a tree but is stunned to find a beautiful blue butterfly.
 She hears his voice in the air, introducing himself as a gandharva who has developed a particular liking for her.
 At her request, he appears in front of her like a normal man.
 The gandharva asks her to call him Devan and she falls in love with him.

 Nitish Bharadwaj and Suparna Anand in a scene from the film Njan Gandharvan.

 Bhama asks her grandmother about gandharvas.
 Gandharvas, according to Hindu mythology, are celestial musicians and Soma providers in Devaloka, and are destined to entertain devas and lords.
-They are born from the sweat (or breath) of Lord Brahma and have no death, with the ability to change the form or appear anywhere at will.
+They are born from the sweat (or breath) of Lord Brahma and have no death, with the ability to change forms and appear anywhere at will.
 When gandharvas commit crimes, they are cursed to roam the earth for several kalpas, inhabiting Paala trees, seducing mortal women and stealing their virginity before abandoning them.
 Bhama asks Devan if he would ever desert her, to which he replies that he is just a slave of Lord Indra and has no power to remember the past once he leaves the earth.
 But Devan assures her that he will stay back and would never return to Devaloka.
 Devan hands her a diamond named Rudhiraksham, which is holy and divine.
 He adds that whenever she feels like seeing him, she just has to kiss it.